ARCHER2-HPC/archer2-website/_courses/250319-image-comp-2-vt.md

 Andrew Mole will first discuss the simulations what are shown in the video, their importance for wind turbine farm efficiencies as well as the methodology used.

 Sébastien Lemaire will then focus on the visualisations themselves, explaining how to go from the raw output of CFD simulations to visually appealing imagery.
-Detailing the process and more generally discussing what makes for an impactful visualisations.
+Detailing the process and more generally discussing what makes for impactful visualisations.

 This online session is open to all.
 It will use the Blackboard Collaborate platform.